cristianCeamatu/assist-pomodoro/README.md

-# This is a Pomodoro clock web app built in 8 hours
+# This is a Pomodoro clock web app built in 1 day
 - The web app is mobile responsive.

 ## Built With